ajhit406/kato/_posts/2013-03-12-thoughts-of-sinking-in-kartika-review.md

 ---
 layout: post
-title: 'Thoughts of Sinking' in Kartika Review
+title: Thoughts of Sinking in New Issue of Kartika Review
 lnav: index
 ---